 8. So then the other disciple entered, the one who came to the sepulcher first, and he saw, and believed.

-9. (No one had yet understood the scripture, that he must rise from the dead.)
+9. (No one had yet understood the scripture, that he had to rise from the dead.)

 10. Then the disciples went back to their friends.